liddiard/liddiard.me/_projects/blueshifted.md

 Several dark scenes made this film technically challenging to shoot.
 For outdoor nighttime shots, we lacked lighting equipment to flood areas with light, so I was forced to come up with creative lighting solutions.
 These included pointing a high-powered LED flashlight at a walking actress from off frame.
 This handheld light served as a kicker to provide contrast between her figure and the surrounding darkness.

 A starry sky was central to outdoor scenes.
-I had to create this look in post thanks to LA's smoginess.
+I had to create this look in post thanks to LA's smog.
 I generated starfield textures, masked out buildings, and used Blender's compositor to feed an animated noise texture as input to the alpha channel of the masked starfield to create a twinkling star effect.